garbados/couchdb/share/doc/src/api/misc.rst

 Miscellaneous Methods
 =====================

-The CouchDB Miscellaneous interface provides the basic interface to a CouchDB server for obtaining CouchDB information and getting and setting configuration information.
+The Cloudant Miscellaneous interface provides the basic interface to a Cloudant server for obtaining Cloudant information and getting and setting configuration information.

 A list of the available methods and URL paths are provided below: